sanjeevrs2000/covplan/README.md

 ## Getting started

-To generate a guidance trajectory for full coverage, use the API `coverage_path_planner.covplan(input_file, params)`.
+To generate a guidance trajectory for full coverage, use the API `covplan.pathplan(input_file, params)`.
 It returns a list of coordinates that compose a path for complete coverage.
 In the input file, describe the boundaries of the AoI using its lat-lon coordinates in the following format:
 ```
   lat1  lon1